-- we assert that this is due to known Furthermore, we found that the incorporation of aerosol correction led to additional problems stemming from the limitations of SMAC (limited reliability at high solar- and view zenith angles; see Rahman and Dedieu, 1994; Proud et al., 2010).
-Those limitations are amplified, in particular in the outer region of the SEVIRI disk, leading discarding obviously unphysical values after the atmospheric correction step.
-More precisely, in MDAL v2 we now:

-We were able to mitigate those effects by limiting the solar zenith angles that are taken into account for each retrieval, and by
+Furthermore, we found that the incorporation of aerosol correction led to additional problems stemming from the limitations of SMAC (limited reliability at high solar- and view zenith angles; see Rahman and Dedieu, 1994; Proud et al., 2010).
+Those limitations are amplified, in particular in the outer region of the SEVIRI disk, leading to unrealistic values with errors increasing as a function of view zenith angle, solar zenith angle and aerosol optical depth.
+We were able to mitigate those effects by limiting the solar zenith angles that are taken into account for each retrieval, and by discarding obviously unphysical values after the atmospheric correction step.
+More precisely, we now: